MDSV9/churn-prediction/README.md

 2. Execute each cell sequentially to replicate the analysis and model training.

-3. Ensure all dependencies are installed.
+3. Ensure all dependencies are installed (anaconda environment provided in `env/` folder).

 ## Future Work